webpack-contrib/webpack-serve/README.md

-    --no-hot            Instruct the client not to apply Hot Module Replacement patches --no-reload         Instruct middleware {italic not} to reload the page for build errors --open              Instruct the app to open in the default browser --open-app          The name of the app to open the app within --open-path         The path with the app a browser should open to --port              The port the app should listen on --version           Display the webpack-serve version
+    --no-hot            Instruct the client not to apply Hot Module Replacement patches --no-reload         Instruct middleware {italic not} to reload the page for build errors --open              Instruct the app to open in the default browser --open-app          The name of the app to open the app within, or an array containing the app name and arguments for the app --open-path         The path with the app a browser should open to --port              The port the app should listen on --version           Display the webpack-serve version